 Since you’re giving yourself extra time to explore places, you will definitely need to limit the number of stops you take on the bus tour.
 Try and limit the stops to two or three at the maximum.

 For our tour, we picked Trevi Fountain, the Colosseum, and the Vatican City.
 And even then, that was more than enough for us.
 Our kids were exhausted by the end of the tour.

-One of the more difficult things to do in Rome with kids, especially little kids, is find suitable places for naps.
-If your little one still needs nap time or quiet time, the Hop On Hop Off Rome tour is actually a good place for them to take a nap!
+One of the more difficult things to do in Rome with kids, especially little kids, is to find suitable places for naps.
+If your little one still needs nap time or quiet time, the hop on hop off Rome tour is actually a good place for them to take a nap!

 Since there’s no limit to how long you stay on the bus during the daily hours, you can do multiple loops throughout the city at a time.
-One loop on the bus tour takes about an hour and a half to two hours, depending on the traffic.
+For example, a loop on the Big Bus red route takes about an hour and a half to two hours, depending on the traffic.
 That’s more than enough time for your little one to rest, if he or she needs it.

 Having fun in Rome with kids